 Skip to content

-Chapter 9
+Chapter 11

-Goals & Key Performance Indicators
+Goals & Key Performance Indicators (KPIs)

-• MOTBF: Mean Operating Time Between Failures
+• MOTBF: Mean Operating Time Between Failures.

-• MTTR: Mean Time To Restoration
+• MTTR: Mean Time To Restore.

-• MMDT: Mean Maintenance Down Time
+• MMDT: Mean Maintenance Down Time (MMDT).

-• MWT: Mean Waiting Time
+• MWT: Mean Waiting Time.

-High operational reliability equals:
+High operational reliability provides:

-• Lower maintenance costs
+• • Lower maintenance costs

 • Higher profitability